 Yamatoshi Font

-Yamatoshi is a handwritten script font built on Japanese calligraphy.
+Yamatoshi is a handwritten script font inspired by Japanese culture.
 Suitable to energize your design with free spirit theme.
-Seems like it was written effortlessly that makes Yamatoshi stand out for its natural charm and astounding inky strokes.
+Seems like it was written effortlessly that makes Yamatoshi stand out for its natural charm and astounding inky strokes and eye-catching curves that designers won’t be able to pass by!
+This rounded font was disigned to suit any concept.

 Hakubo — Japan Inspired Font